saade/filament-fullcalendar/README.md

 `locale` (Default: `config('app.locale')`)

 ### plugins(`array` $plugins, `bool` $merge)
 The plugins to enable.
-You can add more plugins if you wish or replace the default ones by passing `true` as the second param for the function.
+You can add more plugins if you wish, or replace the default ones by passing `false` as the second param for the method.
 See: [plugins](https://fullcalendar.io/docs/plugin-index)

 `plugins` Default: `['dayGrid', 'timeGrid']`
 `merge` Default: `true`